Teacher Tips for Stress-Free Science Fair Projects

-Whether your students are conducting an independent investigation outside of class, or a full blown science fair project, you’re in the right place!
+Whether your students are tackling an independent investigation at home or preparing for a full-scale science fair, you’re in the right place.

-If you are like me, you have high standards for your students, but realistic expectations.
+If you’re like me, you hold your students to high standards while maintaining realistic expectations.

-If students are completing their project at home remember:
+If students are completing their project at home, here are a few points to keep in mind:

 - Not all students have access to the same supplies and materials.
 Even a small project can get costly!

-- Not all students have parental support at home.
-I’ve found that these students need a little extra teacher support and guidance.
+- Not all students have the same level of parental support at home.
+I’ve found that some students need a little extra teacher support and guidance.
 (Running our project through Google Docs has been a LIFESAVER!
 Keep reading, I’ll explain more!)

 When the project is a good fit, everything runs so much more smoothly!

-The Science Buddies website is a great starting point to help student take a big idea and narrow down their choices.
+The Science Buddies website is a great starting point for helping students take a big idea and narrow down their choices.

-While difficult for a middle school student, I really try to encourage students to find a project that has is meaningful to them.
-If I had a dime for every student who said they wanted to see how to make an egg float, I would be rich!
+While difficult for a middle school student, I really try to encourage students to find a project that is meaningful to them.

-Even something as simple (tried and true) as how do soft drinks affect their teeth, answers a question that people need to know!
+Even something as simple (tried and true) as how soft drinks affect their teeth answers a question that people need to know!

-Once the students have a general narrowed down, it’s time for some research!
+Once the students have narrowed down a general idea, it’s time for some research!

 Now add the research component.
 By researching how EXPERTS in the field store strawberries, Maggie might learn that the optimal temperature for storing strawberries is 32-36 degrees Fahrenheit.
 Now the project can be tweaked to see how temperature affects the freshness of strawberries.
 This opens up a whole new world of ideas!